beacon-biosignals/OndaFormat/README.md

         - `"uint64"`: unsigned little-endian 8-byte integer
     - `sample_rate`: The signal's sample rate as an unsigned integer.
     - `file_extension`: The extension of the signal's corresponding file name in the `recordings` directory, indicating the (potentially compressed) format to which the given signal was serialized.
 All Onda readers/writers must support the following file extensions (and may define and support additional values as desired):
-        - `"raw"`: no compression is used; signals are stored as raw channel-major byte dumps.
+        - `"raw"`: no compression is used; signals are stored in raw interleaved LPCM format (see format description below).
         - `"zst"`: signals are compressed via [`zstd`](https://github.com/facebook/zstd)
     - `file_format_settings`: Either `nil`, or an object where each key-value pair corresponds to a configuration setting for the format indicated by the signal's `file_extension`.
 If an Onda reader/writer defines a new `file_extension` value, it must also define the valid `file_format_settings` values corresponding to that `file_extension` value.
 For the standard `"raw"` and `"zst"` file extensions, Onda readers/writers must support the following `file_format_settings` values:
         - `"raw"`: `nil`